Episode 131: Get In Your "Zone" Of Leadership: Envision What Doesn't Exist With Allan Koltin

 Listen to the podcast here

-Get In Your "Zone" Of Leadership: Envision What Doesn't Exist with Allan Koltin
+Get In Your "Zone" Of Leadership: Envision What Doesn't Exist With Allan Koltin

 Welcome to this episode where I interview Allan Koltin.
 He is the CEO of the Koltin Consulting Group, a Chicago-based consulting firm that specializes in working with professional and financial services firms in the areas of practice growth, practice management, human capital, and mergers and acquisitions.
 He is highly sought after for his ability to engage and inspire audiences and enjoys delivering keynote addresses at conferences throughout the professional services industry.